paaras/Window-Based-Reliable-Data-Transfer-Over-UDP/README.md

 A simple walkthrough of the file transfer process:

 1. Receiver sends a QRY packet to the sender (repeatedly until it receives a response)
-2. Sender opens the file listed in the data filed of the packet
+2. Sender opens the file listed in the data field of the packet
   - If it exists send n DATA packets (where n is the window size)
   - If it doesn’t exist then send a BAD packet and close the sender
 3. Receiver writes the packets to the file if they are in sequence